cbabey/apim-docker-compose/simple/am-single/README.md

 #### Generate Keystore

-You can follow the below steps to generate a keystore using the above generated Self-signed Certificate.
+You can follow the below steps to generate a keystore using the above-generated Self-signed Certificate.

 1. Create a PKCS12 File
 ```